Uberspace/manual/source/daemons-cron.rst

  export VISUAL='nano'

+Afterwards log out of your uberspace and log back in again.

 To remove a cronjob, delete the line.
 If you want to only temporarily disable a cronjob, put a ``#`` at the beginning of the line.
 You can also use the ``#`` to add comments to the file.

 After you've saved the temporary file and exited the editor, the changes will be applied.